-By utilizing these guidelines, you can help your teen to understand and cope with the substance use disorder that is harming the family.
+By using these guidelines, you can help your teen to understand and cope with the substance use disorder that is harming the family.

 Open up the subject by giving some basic information to cover the following subjects: